-- Extra eye glasses Paper copy of emergency contacts
+- A paper copy of emergency contacts

 For shelter emergency kits, experts recommend having enough provisions to sustain your household for 72 hours.
 To increase the likelihood of a swift and safe exit, evacuation emergency kits should be created for each individual member of your household.
 These evacuation supplies should be stored in an easily transportable container, such as a backpack.

 Incorporate checking your emergency kit as part of your seasonal cleaning routine.
 Remember to replace expired food supplies and medications as well as to update clothes to proper sizes and in accordance with weather conditions.
 Seasonal updates and staying aware of what items are getting close to expiration will provide you peace of mind about the readiness of your emergency kit.